 “Our mission and our business depends on providing reliable proficiency ratings for every student.
 All of our raters have to be on the same page,” says our founder David Bong.

 “We rate about 500,000 responses a year,” says Maury.
 “My job is to make sure that they are all graded quickly and accurately.”

 With students and raters scattered all over the world, she has a tough job.
-To make it possible, Avant software engineers teamed up with Maury to build Rater Connection, which was based on a prototype from the University of Oregon’s Center for Applied Second Language Studies (CASLS).
+To make it possible, our software engineers teamed up with Maury to build Rater Connection, which was based on a prototype from the University of Oregon’s Center for Applied Second Language Studies (CASLS).
 Rater Connection is an online system for training, certifying, and monitoring raters who score those half million responses per year.